tinkerbell/operator/README.md

 - **Rufio**: Rufio is a declarative state manager for BMCs
 - **Tink**: A workflow engine for provisioning bare metal

+> **_NOTE:_** The operator presently deploys the tinkerbell services by utilizing the manifest file (tinkerbell.yaml)
+> located in the deploy directory upon deployment.
+However, our objective is to deploy the tinkerbell services only
+> after the creation of a CustomResourceDefinition (CRD) named Tinkerbell or TinkerbellInstance and to remove them
+> when the CRD is deleted.

 > **_NOTE:_** Kubetink is a tech preview project thus it shouldn't be used in production environments.

 ## Motivation